Cuban Treefrog (Osteopilus septentrionalis)

 First year: 1931

-Estimated Florida range: 36 counties At least 10 years, 2 counties Less than 10 years, 6 counties Not reported breeding
+Estimated Florida range: 36 counties for at least 10 years, two counties for less than 10 years, and six counties have not reported breeding

 Statewide trend: Expanding

 Threats to natives: Preys upon smaller native treefrogs, such as the squirrel (Hyla squirella) and green (H. cinerea) treefrogs (Austin 1973, Dalrymple 1994), and may reduce their populations via competition and predation (Asthon and Ashton 1988).
 It also has been recorded eating southern toads (Bufo terrestris) and southern leopard frogs (Rana sphenocephala) (Meshaka 1994b).
 Its prolific breeding habits may interfere with the breeding of adults or ecology of tadpoles of native anurans.
 A male Cuban treefrog has been observed amplexing a female southern leopard frog, but the effects of reproductive interference are probably minimal (Smith 2004).
 Noxious skin secretions may make it unpalatable to many predaceous birds and snakes, such as the American crow and black racer (Coluber constrictor) (Dalrymple 1994).
 However, it has been recorded being preyed upon by racers, yellow rat snakes (Elaphe obsoleta quadrivittata) (Meshaka and Ferster 1995), ribbon snakes (Thamnophis sauritus) (Love 1995), and barred owls (Meshaka 1996a).
 Alligators, raccoons, opossums, and birds of prey may eat these treefrogs (Bartlett and Bartlett 1999).